jwalton/lol-js/README.md

 You can browse the well-documented code in the [`src/api`](https://github.com/jwalton/lol-js/tree/master/src/api) folder for a complete description of all the functions you can call.
 Each file in `src/api` is a mixin object which is added to the client object's prototype.
+Note that the source files only contain the promise version of the code - the callback versions are generated automatically.

 Caching
 =======